 In another case, Kline & Specter won a $40.5 million settlement for the estates of six people who were killed and others who were injured in an explosion and fire at an apartment complex in Montgomery County, Pennsylvania.
 (See Village Green)

-Kline & Specter, with over 40 experienced lawyers, several of whom are also doctors, and a staff exceeding 100, is prepared to quickly respond to disasters such as explosions and fires.
+If you or a loved was seriously injured or killed in an explosion, you may have grounds for a lawsuit.
+Kline & Specter, with more than 40 experienced lawyers, five of whom are also doctors, is prepared to quickly respond to disasters such as explosions and fires.
 Contact an explosion attorney for a free evaluation of a potential explosion lawsuit.

 Kline & Specter also obtained a settlement for an older couple seriously injured when their Cape May County, N.J., house exploded because a propane tank on their property was not removed or properly disconnected when they switched to natural gas.
 James McCarty suffered third-degree burns over a quarter of his body while his wife, Evelyn, suffered two severely broken ankles.
 (View news coverage)